 Thurston County Historic Commission

-The Thurston County Historic Commission is a 12-member board which has four appointed members from each County Commissioner District.
-The board also has a varying number of alternate members who have equal authority to the other appointed members.
+The Thurston County Historic Commission is a 12-member board which has two appointed members who may reside in any district from each County Commissioner .
 It was established in 1984 as Chapter 2.106 of the Thurston County Code.
-The Commission administers the Thurston County Historic Preservation program and is a Certified Local Government (CLG), meeting state and national standards for preservation boards.
+The Commission administers the Thurston County Historic Preservation Program and is a Certified Local Government (CLG), meeting state and national standards for preservation boards.
 The Commission is charged by ordinance with providing public education programs and promoting preservation of historic and archaeological resources through the inventory, register and review process.
 The Commission also administers the Special Property Tax Valuation program which provides an abatement of property taxes for certified renovations.
 Properties listed on the Thurston County Historic Register may also be eligible for Historic Building Code privileges, which gives latitude in interpretation of non-life-safety building code issues.

 II.
 PLANNING CONTEXT FOR ARCHAEOLOGICAL AND HISTORIC RESOURCES